 Your own domain knowledge could be a great source of proven marketable ideas.
 What do I mean by that?

-Some of the best SaaS companies started as spreadsheets.
-Then they turned them into a proper SaaS company.
+Some of the best SaaS companies started as a spreadsheet.
+They then turned them into a proper SaaS company.

-So, reflect on your past experience and what problems you can solve that you have a lot of domain knowledge on.
-You know that people have that problem because you at one point had that problem.
+Reflect on your past experiences and the market problems you can solve.
+This way you have a lot of domain knowledge across various markets.
+You know that people have a problem, because you probably came across the same issue yourself.
 One trick is to find the spreadsheets that currently exist in your job that can be turned into SaaS businesses.

 In Conclusion